Orcapt/orca-pip/docs/guides/DEV_MODE_GUIDE.md

 python main.py --prod  # Production (Centrifugo)
 ```

-**Your OpenAI code is IDENTICAL in both modes!** The lexia package handles all the differences internally.
+**Your OpenAI code is IDENTICAL in both modes!** The orca package handles all the differences internally.

 ## Benefits of Dev Mode